Transcription of the Importance of Self-Discipline episode of the podcast Doers Shakers Makers with Sierra Bailey.

 [05:18] Instead of working towards goals that I actually want to accomplish, if I have, like I said, a plan to go to the gym and any work project that I’m in the middle of is getting close to when I leave for the gym, I will just not go to the gym to stay working.
 If I, Oh God, start having something, I want all the things, which is why I no longer can have any sugar or any alcohol.
 I have a problem with just one.
 Ha ha, who else is with me on that?
 It really goes across the board, but for most of my issue is sugar-related, so I can’t have anything.
 Even if I have a piece of sugarless gum.
 The next thing you know, I’ve eaten a pack of gum in five minutes, so I know that that is my limitation and for sure, my weakness.

 [06:01] A lot of discipline has to do with knowing those weaknesses.
 The third thing is removing temptation.
 So we’ve talked about if cookies, Facebook, and gym clothes are all of your weaknesses, then you should remove all cookies from the house, perhaps not meet at bakeries for coffee.
 Take maybe Facebook off of your phone or put it into black and white on your phone.
 If it’s a real problem, if you need to have it for business, I understand having it on your phone, sometimes switching it to black and white off after you do your Facebook posts.
 That is helpful.
-If you are somebody that makes the excuse of not having your gym clothes, maybe head over to Ryderwear to buy some gym clothes that you could just keep in a bag in your car so you can get you over that.
+If you are somebody that makes the excuse of not having any gym clothes, maybe head over to Ryderwear to buy some gym clothes that you could just keep in a bag in your car so you always have them.
 So removing the temptation or making it easier to say yes, than say no are ways that you can kind of deal with that whole thing.